attestate/crawler/docs/source/strategy-specification.rst

   function init() {
     return {
-      // NOTE: We write hello world to a new line at `output.path`.
+      // NOTE: We write hello world to a new line at `output.name`.
       write: "hello world",
       // NOTE: We also fire a request to our Ethereum full node asking to
       //  download the event logs from block 0 to block 1 for the DAI stablecoin